PLENARY SPEAKERS

 ICFO, Spain

-Maria Garcia-Parajo is an ICREA Research Professor at ICFO-Institute of Photonic Sciences, leading the Single Molecule Biophotonics group.
+María García-Parajo is an ICREA Research Professor at ICFO – Institute of Photonic Sciences, leading the Single Molecule Biophotonics group.
 Her research focuses on the development of advanced optical techniques to the study of biological processes at the single molecular level on living cells.
-She obtained her PhD in Physical Electronics in 1993 at Imperial Colleague, UK.
+She obtained her PhD in Physical Electronics in 1993 at Imperial College, UK.
 Previous experience includes research at L2M- CNRS Paris (FR) and University of Twente (NL).
 To date she has published more than 200 publications and delivered more than 250 talks at international conferences and workshops upon invitation.
 She coordinates several international research projects, and is member of various international scientific advisory, executive and editorial boards.
 She has received several prestigious awards, including National Prize in Biophysics (2017), Advanced ERC grant (2017) and Emmy Noether Laurate from the European Physical Society (2020).
 She is co-coordinator of the Winter School in Advanced Microscopy Techniques for the Master in Interdisciplinary Sciences at BIST and is actively involved in (inter)national actions to promote gender equity in Science.

 Prof. Chirlmin Joo